quantify-os/quantify-scheduler/docs/source/tutorials/Timetagging.md

 - In the `"connectivity"` we assign the QCM port 1 (`"cluster0.module{QCM_SLOT}.real_output_0"`) to a mock device port `"qcm:out"`, and assign the QTM port 1 (`"cluster0.module{QTM_SLOT}.digital_output_0"`) to the mock device port `"qtm:in"`.

-- In the {ref}`sec-qblox-digitization-thresholds` of `"hardware_options"` we set the value of `in_threshold_primary` field, which is the value of the voltage threshold that needs to be crossed to register a timetag in QTM modules.
+- In the {ref}`sec-qblox-digitization-thresholds` of `"hardware_options"` we set the value of `analog_threshold` field, which is the value of the voltage threshold that needs to be crossed to register a timetag in QTM modules.
 Note the `"qtm:in-digital"` key that is used here; `digital` is the default clock assigned to digital channels.

 ```{code-cell} ipython3
 ---